ida/stream-me-a-river/README.md

 The file './.env.example' shows the expected format.
 It is a special file, that stays hidden from others aand is not copied.
 Also, you should not share your tokens with others.

+4. By default the local tmelines are displayed,, you can change that to your home-timelines e.g., see the file './streams.js' for possibilities and changing the stream-type.